 - Ironcast (Ripstone, August 10th)

 - Sonic Mania (SEGA, £15.99)

 - The Jackbox Party Pack 1 (Jackbox Games, £18.99)

 - The Jackbox Party Pack 2 (Jackbox Games, £18.99)

 - Rayman Legends: Definitive Edition demo (Ubisoft, free)

 Meanwhile, multiple Eurogamer sources said Pokémon Stars, a Switch edition of last year's 3DS adventure Pokémon Sun and Moon, which could end up being the proper Pokémon role-playing game coming to Switch within the next year.

-Finally, while not full announcements, other possible Switch games from third party studios include:The console shooter that changed everything A Digital Foundry Halo retrospective.
+Finally, while not full announcements, other possible Switch games from third party studios include:Royal blood Gods, war, and the Queen Sacrifice.

 - Toki Tori 2 developer Two Tribes is thinking of shifting PS4 and Xbox One title Rive away from the Wii U and to the NX.

 - Project Cars for Wii U has been struggling to work on the platform, and while it hasn't given up on development just yet, it has said it could instead shift to Nintendo's next system instead.